What does Sinead mean?

 Sinead is an unusual given name for women.
 Sinead is an equivalently uncommon surname too for both adults and children.
 (2000 U.S. Census)

-Prominent varying forms of Sinead rated in the Top 2000 are Jane (#322 last year), Janean, Janet (#1375), John, Shanae and Sina.
-Usage of these forms of Sinead was more pronounced among parents during the years 1950-1959 (adoption of 1.39%) and has become much diminished since (adoption 0.06%, ▼96%), with versions such as Janet becoming less fashionable.
+Which version is better?with its variant forms and related girl names.
+Prominent varying forms of Sinead rated in the Top 2000 are Jane (#288 last year), Janean, Janet (#1487), John, Shanae and Sina.
+Usage of these forms of Sinead was more pronounced among parents during the years 1950-1959 (adoption of 1.39%) and has become much diminished since (adoption 0.07%, ▼95%), with versions such as Janet becoming less fashionable.